sleepymalc/How2LaTeX/README.md

 \]
 ```

- Before we talking about the sizing issue, we should first see the common command which causes this kind of problem.
+ Before we talk about the sizing issue, we should first see the common command which causes this kind of problem.

 * `||` (`\vert`)